Mava (tobacco)

-Mava, also known as Maava or Mawa, (मावा) is a form of smokeless tobacco that combines tobacco with ingredients like betel nut and lime, forming a concoction.
+Mava, also known as Maava or Mawa (मावा), is a form of smokeless tobacco that combines tobacco with ingredients like betel nut and lime.
 Studies indicate that it is one of the most dangerous forms of chewing tobacco.

 It comprises approximately 95% areca nut by weight and is chewed for 10–20 minutes when placed in the mouth.
 Mava finds usage in South Asia, notably in the Indian Subcontinent, and is popular in the Indian states of Gujarat, Maharashtra, as well as in Bangladesh and Pakistan.

 Usage

 Mawa comprises areca nut shavings (5-6 g), tobacco (about 0.3 g), and watery slaked lime.
 Users vigorously rub the mixture for homogeneity, remove any coarse tobacco pieces, and chew it until soft.
 They then transfer it to the mandibular groove, sucking for ten to twenty minutes.
 A variant utilized in Gujarat, referred to as meetha mawa, incorporates thin shavings of areca nut, grated coconut, dried fruits, and sweeteners.